Cluttr-eng/fuse-plaid-node/README.md

 Documentation for each method, request param, and response field are available in docstrings and will appear on hover in most modern editors.

 ### Example PlaidService class
+Have a look at the comments in the createLinkToken, getAccountBalances and getTransactions functions for important information.
 ```typescript
 import {
   AccountsGetResponse,